wntrblm/Neptune/README.md

 ## Repository layout

-This repository contains the hardware design files and user guide for Helium:
+This repository contains the hardware design files and user guide for [Diode_Filter]:

 - **hardware/** contains the hardware design files for the mainboard and blank panel.
 These are all created using KiCAD.
 - **user_guide/** contains the user's guide source files.
 These are written in Markdown and published using MkDocs.